Dual Degree, MBA/MS, Information Systems

 Prerequisite(s): MIS 575 or ISM 575

-ISM 649 Business Intelligence 3 Credit Hours
+ISM 649 Advanced Technologies in Business 3 Credit Hours

 This course examines two related areas of study: (1) the concepts of information systems analysis and design in business organizations and (2) the management of information quality in organizations.
 Students will learn to plan and manage information systems projects, determine information requirements, model information process requirements, model system logic requirements, design user interfaces, and implement and maintain information systems.
 Students will also gain an understanding of the dimensions of information quality, the assessment and improvement of information quality in organizational settings, cognitive and behavioral aspects of information quality, and the effect of information quality on organizational decision making.
 The implications of information quality for systems analysis and design and applications of systems analysis and design methodologies for the management of information quality will be examined.